-Alterman is inspired by the city's blend of old and new, the colors of paint and stucco, water and clouds, creeping fig ivy and cobblestones.
-From river to river, from the Battery to the Neck, Alterman makes the familiar unique and the unique familiar remaining focused on the architecture and the people of his city.
+Alterman is inspired by the city's blend of old and new and the diversitty of her people.
+From river to river, from the Battery to the Neck, he makes the familiar unique and the unique familiar remaining focused on the architecture and the people of his city.